several tankers and recreational boats share a bay at sunset

 The Pecking Order

-There is a "pecking order" that can be used as a simplified memory aid to determine priority for vessels of different types.
+There is a "pecking order" that can be used as a simplified memory aid to determine right of way for vessels of different types.
 Get very familiar with this list, as it is important to understand it thoroughly.
 The lower most vessel on the list is the give way vessel, and must stay out of the way of vessels that are higher on the list.

 • Overtaken vessel (top priority)